Ylvauk/callback-array-methods-lab/README.md

 -   Check whether or not some of the minion's name lengths are 6 or above.
 How about 7 or above?
 -   Lowercase Kevin's name again inside of the `capitalizedMinions` array, then check whether or not some of the minion's names are capitalized using some.
 How about it any are lowercased?

-### sort

-Great, now Gru has had some practice with array methods that require callbacks.
-Now it's time to do some bad guy stuff.
-Before he can do so by sending his minions out to do his bidding, he wants to sort them in ascending order of their name lengths.
-Because why not?

--   Use `sort` to order the minions within the `capitalizedMinions` array by order of name length.
--   Hints: you'll need to write your own `compareMinions` function first to pass in as a callback to `sort`
--   <details><summary><strong>Expected output:</strong></summary><p>

-    ```js
-    // if you console log capitalizedMinions after sorting, you should get
-    [
-    	'Bob',
-    	'Tim',
-    	'Dave',
-    	'Mark',
-    	'Phil',
-    	'Carl',
-    	'kevin',
-    	'Jerry',
-    	'Stuart'
-    ];
-    ```

- </p></details>

 ---